Epistemology

 Clarify who defines success and what evidence counts.

-From fragmented intervention to institutional resilience, grounded in the vision of Reimagining Global Health.
+From fragmented intervention to institutional resilience, grounded in Reimagining Global Health and led with in-country institutions.

-Sustainable impact in global health does not come from better projects.
-It comes from better institutions.
-My work focuses on the structural level where governance, financing, workforce design, data systems, and public trust intersect.
+Sustainable impact in global health is built through strong institutions that are locally led and adequately financed.
+Our focus is the structural level where governance, financing, workforce design, data systems, and public trust intersect.

-The approach is directional: clarify the public good, align incentives, build coherence, embed adaptive learning, and transfer ownership.
+Our role is to help country teams convert existing expertise into costed, implementable decisions: clarify public value, align incentives, build coherence, embed adaptive learning, and strengthen ownership.
 The goal is to move from project logic to sustained public value.

 Reimagining Global Health identifies six paradigm shifts.
-With & For translates these into institutional design and delivery decisions.
+With & For helps translate these into institutional design and delivery decisions that fit local financing and governance realities.

 Clarify who defines success and what evidence counts.